In Force — Phase 1 active from 1 May 2026

 Landlord Compliance & Action Guide

-The Renters' Rights Act 2026 is now in force from 1 May 2026.
-This guide covers what the changes mean for your tenancies, what you are required to do, the official government Information Sheet requirement, and the TLA resources available to help you stay compliant and manage issues as they arise.
+The Renters' Rights Act 2025 came into force on 1 May 2026.
+This guide covers what the changes mean for your tenancies, your ongoing obligations, the official government Information Sheet, the coming Phase 2 changes, and the TLA resources available to help you stay compliant as the new framework develops.

 Live